Department of Taxation and Finance

 In column A, enter the capital gain portion of lump-sum distributions reported at Part II of federal Form 4972.
 In column B, enter the capital gain portion of lump-sum distributions reported at Part II of federal Form 4972 that was sourced to and taxed by the other taxing jurisdiction.

-Part 2: your resident credit for taxes paid to another state, local government, or the District of Columbia
+Part 2: Calculating your resident credit for taxes paid to another state, local government, or the District of Columbia

 Line 23